Everything You Need To Know About Trump's Family Separation Policy

 What happens after the families are separated?
 Are they being reunited?

-Why have we only seen boys in detention centres?
+Why have we only seen boys in detention centers?
 Where are the girls and toddlers?

 Advertisement

-Note: This story was originally published at 2:40 p.m.
-It has since been updated.